steveklabnik/turbolinks_test/README.md

 figure it out.
 But having actual measurements beats complaining about shit on Twitter any day.

+### what's it do?

+Well, it fires up Selenium, and clicks some links.
+1000 of them, by default.
+Then it prints out how long that took.

 ## To run it:

 ```